By: Hruy Tsegaye

 Through absolute silence and calm, in such a manner, the restaurant owner and I became engaged in a hot debate.
 We both defended our side fiercely.
 In the end, I lost my argument.
 For the past ten years, Liverpool had been nothing but a loser, underdogs in their league and as well the Champions League.

 Thank you.
 Oh, this city is so full of good and friendly people.

 “Welcome to China, enjoy”.

 Then he went back to the kitchen.
-By the time he came back, I had already drunk three beers not counting the first one I have ordered.
+By the time he returned, I had already drunk four beers, and that is not counting the first one I had ordered.

 “Man, drinking too much is bad for health”

 I looked up and saw him smiling mockingly.
 I nodded my head and texted back.

 “No worry you can drink to death.
 Just don’t make me supply free funereal beer”!

 I laughed aloud, and he laughed with me.
 He grabbed a beer and joined my table.
 We just stared at the street through the glass window.